kontena/kontena/docs/using-kontena/volumes.md

 # Volumes

-Kontena provides capability to manage persistent data using volumes.
+Kontena 1.2 provides **experimental** support for managing persistent service data using Docker volumes.
+The exact details of how these Kontena volumes are managed may still change as the implementation evolves.

-Volumes are supported as first-class citizens in both Kontena Master API and on stack yaml definitions.
+Volumes are supported as first-class objects in the Kontena Master API, which can be referred to from stack YAML definitions.

-Currently Kontena does not automatically configure any volume drivers within the grid so user must configure those themselves.
+Kontena tracks the available Docker volume drivers on each host node, as shown in kontena node show, and will only deploy services using such a volume driver onto a host node that provides that volume driver.
+In order to use any other volume drivers than the default local driver, those volume drivers must be provided by Docker plugins on the host nodes.
+Kontena itself does not yet support provisioning Docker plugins onto the grid's host nodes.

 ## Managing volumes with CLI

-User can manage volumes with Kontena CLI with `kontena volume xyz` commands
+Volumes can be managed from the Kontena CLI using the `kontena volume xyz` commands.

 ### Creating volumes